DavidFW1960/bom-weather-card/README.md

 - Pre 0.84 or if using yaml mode in 0.84 or above : Add to your ui-lovelace.yaml file.
 - Using storage mode in 0.84 or above use the GUI Editor to add the reference and definition to the config.

-2. Add the card reference at the top of the configuration
+2. Add the card reference to resources
+If you installed using HACS, the resources should be updated automatically (see below)

    **Note: Ensure type is set to module and not js**
    **Note: /local/ points to the ```<config-dir>/www/``` dir.**
    **Note: /hascfiles/ points to the ```<config-dir>/www/community/``` dir.**

+Note that neither /local/ of /hascfiles/ physically exist!
+The directory structure is as per above.

 For a HACS Installation:
 ~~~~